CASIANICA/brainCodingToolbox/README.md

-# brainDecodingToolbox
+# brainCodingToolbox
-Python toolbox for brain activity decoding analysis
+Python toolbox for brain encoding and decoding analysis